pypa/packaging.python.org/source/quickstart.rst

  python setup.py develop    # the setuptools way pip install -e .           # the pip way

-For more on creating projects, see :doc:`packaging`.
+For more information on creating projects, see :doc:`packaging`.

 Build & Upload your Project to PyPI